Federal Corner

 The Federal Corner is an initiative of the Florida Chamber under the Small Business Council and the Litigation & Regulatory Reform Center that tracks and engages in federal rules out of Washington, D.C., that may be problematic for Florida businesses.

-Occupation Safety and Health Administration Heat Rule (Published in Federal Register, Deadline for Public Comment 01/14/2025)
+Occupation Safety and Health Administration Heat Rule (Published in Federal Register; Florida Chamber Submitted Comments)

-Department of Labor Proposed Overtime Rule (Invalidated by Federal Court)
+Department of Labor Proposed Overtime Rule (Invalidated by Federal Court; Florida Chamber Submitted Comments)

-The United States Department of Labor (DOL) proposed overtime rule was finalized in April of 2024 and took effect on July 1.
-In November, the U.S. District Court for the Eastern District of Texas struck down the overtime rule, stating that the DOL exceeded its authority by raising the threshold too high and allowing for automatic adjustments every three years.
-The implementation was set to come in two phases, with the salary threshold for certain exempt employees already increased to approximately $44K on July 1, and jumping to nearly $59K beginning in 2025, a 69 percent increase that would result in approximately four million more Americans and hundreds of thousands of Floridians now becoming eligible for overtime pay.
+The United States Department of Labor (DOL) proposed overtime rule, which took effect on July 1, 2024, was struck down by the U.S. District Court for the Eastern District of Texas in November 2024, stating that the DOL exceeded its authority by raising the threshold too high and allowing for automatic adjustments every three years.
+The implementation was set to come in two phases, with the salary threshold for certain exempt employees increased to approximately $44K July 1, 2024, and jumping to nearly $59K beginning January, 1, 2025, a 69 percent increase that would have resulted in approximately four million more Americans and hundreds of thousands of Floridians becoming eligible for overtime pay.

 The Florida Chamber submitted formal comments to the DOL in opposition to the proposed overtime salary threshold changes in November 2023.
 An almost identical proposal by the Obama Administration, at the urging of the business community, was also struck down by the same federal Texas court back in 2017.

 The judge struck down both phases of the rule, setting the threshold back to the roughly $35k that was in place prior to the rule being implemented.
-The DOL may appeal the ruling, but the Chamber believes it is unlikely the Trump Administration will pick up the legal battle in January.
+The DOL may appeal the ruling, but the Chamber believes it is unlikely the Trump Administration will pick up the legal battle.

 Basel III Endgame Rule (Federal Reserve in Process of Making Changes, Re-Proposing)

-The Federal Reserve’s proposed “Basel III Endgame” rule will significantly increase capital requirements for U.S. banks, driving up the cost of capital and credit for businesses of all sizes.
+In September 2024, following advocacy from the Florida Chamber and broader business community, the Federal Reserve announced plans to revise and re-propose their “Basel III Endgame” rule, which would significantly increase capital requirements for U.S. banks, driving up the cost of capital and credit for businesses of all sizes.
 Small and mid-size businesses, which are vital to Florida’s economic growth, would be particularly vulnerable, due to heavier reliance on bank financing to support operations and growth.
 If enacted, this rule could make financing prohibitively expensive for businesses already facing a challenging economic environment.
+With the change in administration, further adjustments to the proposal could lead to a more balanced framework that better supports local businesses.

 While intended to strengthen financial stability, the rule risks tightening credit availability and increasing borrowing costs for small businesses.
 Smaller, privately held companies, which represent the vast majority of U.S. businesses, could be hit hardest by higher risk weights on loans.
 Were this rule to be finalized as written, it would limit companies’ ability to hire, invest, and grow, ultimately affecting economic growth and employment.

-Under the 80/20/30 rule, employers lose the ability to claim a tip credit if an employee spends more than 20 percent of their total working hours on non-tipped, direct support tasks—such as rolling silverware, setting and clearing tables, or making coffee.
+The 80/20/30 rule as previously proposed, amends tip credit provisions for hospitality employers which allows them to pay tipped employees less than federal minimum wage, provided the employee earns enough to make up the difference.
+Under the 80/20/30 rule, employers would’ve lost the ability to claim a tip credit if an employee spends more than 20 percent of their total working hours on non-tipped, direct support tasks—such as rolling silverware, setting and clearing tables, or making coffee.
 These tasks are considered part of the job but are not directly tipped, and exceeding this 20 percent threshold results in the loss of the tip credit for that time.
 The 30 percent applies, and an employer loses the tipped credit, when the time a tipped employee performs directly supporting work for a continuous period exceeds 30 minutes – regardless if this work amounts to less than 20 percent of the employee’s total work hours for the week.

-Federal Trade Commission Non-Compete Rule (Invalidated by Federal Court, Under Appeal)
+Federal Trade Commission Non-Compete Rule (Invalidated by Federal Court and Under Appeal; Florida Chamber Submitted Comments)

 U.S. Department of Labor Independent Contractor Rule (In Effect)

-Earlier this year, the DOL independent contractor rule took effect.
-The final rule interferes in the employer-employee relationship and could result in many more workers being classified as employees as opposed to independent contractors.
-The rule replaces the more business-friendly “core factors” approach of the first Trump Administration and reimplements the pro-labor Obama Administration “totality of the circumstances” test, meaning that no single factor determines the worker’s status, and all aspects of the work relationship may be considered.
+Last year, the Department of Labor (DOL) independent contractor rule took effect, which replaces the “core factors” approach of the first Trump Administration and reimplements the Obama Administration “totality of the circumstances” test, meaning that no single factor determines the worker’s status, and all aspects of the work relationship may be considered.
+The Florida Chamber believes the final rule interferes in the employer-employee relationship and could result in many more workers being classified as employees as opposed to independent contractors.

-The rule is expected to increase costs on Florida businesses that have to reclassify some contractors as employees – leading to minimum wage, overtime pay, and benefit obligations.
-The rule could also lead to increased compliance costs and liability concerns due to the misclassification of workers.
-The DOL’s final independent contractor rule could have significant implications for Florida businesses, especially small businesses that rely on the independent contractor model.
+The rule could have significant implications on businesses that rely on the independent contractor model, increasing costs due to the reclassification of some contractors as employees – leading to minimum wage, overtime pay, and additional benefit obligations.
+The rule may also lead to increased compliance costs and liability concerns due to the misclassification of workers.

 Multiple business groups filed suit against the DOL’s authority to issue this ruling.
-The final impact remains to be seen, but it is now in effect while the legal process unfolds.
-Regardless of the outcome of the litigation, it is expected based on past history that the new Trump administration will reverse President Biden’s efforts that made it harder for businesses to classify certain workers as independent contractors.
+Regardless of the outcome of the litigation, it is expected based on past history that the new Trump administration will reverse President Biden’s effort that made it harder for businesses to classify certain workers as independent contractors.

 Occupational Safety and Health Administration Union Walkthrough Rule (In Effect, Pending Ongoing Litigation)

-The Occupational Safety and Health Administration (OSHA) finalized a rule allowing workers to select a union representative to accompany OSHA inspectors walking through employers’ workplaces – regardless of whether the workplace is unionized or the representative selected by the workers is an employee of the business being inspected.
-The new rule changes the previous requirement that the representative accompanying the OSHA inspector must be an employee and could present significant challenges for employers.
+The Occupational Safety and Health Administration (OSHA) rule allowing workers to select a union representative to accompany OSHA inspectors walking through employers’ workplaces – regardless of whether the workplace is unionized or the representative selected by the workers is an employee of the business being inspected – took effect on May 31, 2024.
+The rule changes the previous requirement that the representative accompanying the OSHA inspector must be an employee and could present significant challenges for employers.

 The final rule is likely to increase union participation in the inspection process and could potentially be problematic as representatives with unknown motives will now be allowed to participate in inspections of employers’ property.
 The rule also means sensitive information could potentially be shared with union representatives, even in non-union workplaces, which could lead to increased union participation.
 There have also been concerns raised that representatives may be more focused on finding violations rather than working collaboratively to improve safety.